pingcap/docs-cn/dev/reference/tidb-binlog/maintain.md

     +----------|----------------|--------|--------------------|---------------------|
     ```

-- Modify the states of a Pump or Drainer node in abnormal situations:
+- Modify the state of a Pump or Drainer node in abnormal situations

     {{< copyable "sql" >}}